 - Cover the dough with a very damp towel and let rest for 45 minutes to 1 hour.
 After the dough has rested, work the mass into a semi-smooth ball, about 15 to 20 seconds.

-- Bulk Rise: Cover the bowl with a lightly coated plastic wrap and let rise until double in size, about 10-12 hrs when the temperature is 68 F (20 C); 8 to 10 hours @ 70°F (21°C).
+- Bulk Rise: Cover the bowl with plastic wrap that has been lightly coated in oil to prevent sticking.
+Let rise until double in size, about 10-12 hrs when the temperature is 68 F (20 C); 8 to 10 hours @ 70°F (21°C).
 Note: in the summer, rise the dough during the day.
 Once the dough is almost double in size, cover and chill the whole bowl overnight (it will continue to rise slightly in the fridge).
 Proceed using the cold dough the following day.

 - Shape: Line a sheet pan with a nonstick silicone mat or parchment paper.
 If using parchment, lightly coat with cooking spray or oil to prevent sticking.

-- Second Rise: Cover the dough with a damp towel and let rest for 15 to 20 minutes.
+- Second Rise: Cover the dough with a damp towel and let rest at room temperature for 15 to 20 minutes.
 The dough will puff up only slightly at this stage.

 - Meanwhile, bring a medium pot of water to a boil.
 Add the honey and whisk well to dissolve.
 Preheat your oven to 425°F (220°C).
 Add the seeds to a rimmed tray or shallow bowl.